REGISTER/LOGIN

 By substituting for z = 1.96 and p = 0.5 in the simplified formula above, Taro Yamane Formula can be proved as follows:

 e could be 0.10, 0.05 or 0.01.
 They are margin of errors, that can be tolerated in determining sample size, at confidence level of 90%, 95% and 99% respectively.
 They are used in educational and social science research studies.
 The most commonly and widely used is 0.05.
 The sample proportion p, though varies, but by default is 0.5.
-If you are not familiar with confidence level, confidence interval or margin of error and sample proportion – the common terms in sample size and calculation, you can click here.
-The table below is Z-score Table for most use confidence level or confidence interval.
+If you are not familiar with confidence level, confidence interval or margin of error and sample proportion – the common terms in sample size and calculation, you can click here

 One of the advantages of using OpenBook Yamane Calculator, to accurately determine sample size, is when the total population is relatively large.
 Secondly, you don’t need to crack your brain of any complex formula and all its variables’ values especially if you don’t have relevant knowledge in statistics.
-Other advantage is that there are always excess samples of 16 or 15 at total population of 300,000 and above, when compared with other Sample Size Calculators, which is enough to gather much more information or data, from the respondents, about a study.
+Other advantage is that as large sample size reduces sampling error to validate research findings, there are always excess samples of 16 or 15 at total population of 300,000 and above, when compared with other Sample Size Calculators, which is enough to gather much more information or data, from the respondents, about a study.
 To prove this, the highest sample you would ever get using OpenBook Yamane Calculator from total population of 300,000 and above is 400 and the highest sample you would ever get using other Sample Size Calculators from also 300,000 total population and above is 384 or 385.
 So, there are always excess samples of 16 or 15 to get much more information about a study using OpenBook Yamane Calculator.

-To calculate the Sample Size n, either with OY Calculator or OC Calculator below: enter the Total Population N, then calculate by clicking on Calculate Button.
+To calculate the Sample Size n, using OY Calculator below: enter the Total Population N, then calculate by clicking on Calculate Button.
 To enter different Total Population N, click Reset Button.

 Using OY Calculator, you may also change the default 0.05 in the margin of error e placeholder to your desired confidence interval by selecting either 0.10 or 0.01 as alternate scenario.
 The 300,000 in the right field of population N placeholder is to be used when the exact number is unknown at confidence interval of 0.05.
 The common usage of 0.05 confidence interval for a specific sample size result is to bring balance against the researcher’s resources relative to the complexity of the population.
 Statistically, large samples must be equal to or greater than 30 (Murray, 2009).
 As sample size is used to validate research findings, it must not be too small.
 If too small, it will not yield valid results.
 At the same time, if it’s too large, may be a waste of money and time.